robhagemans/monobit/YAFF.md

 - `bold-smear`: additional number of pixels to trail ink by, when bolding algorithmically
 - `underline-thickness`: number of pixels in a generated underline
 - `underline-shift-down`: number of pixels to shift the underline below the baseline
+- `superscript-size`: pixel size of superscript font to use
+- `superscript-offset`: Horizontal (in direction of writing), upward offset for a superscript
+- `subscript-size`: pixel size of subscript font to use
+- `subscript-offset`: Horizontal (in direction of writing), downward offset for a subscript

 ##### Characteristics